box/developer.box.com/content/guides/collaborations/share-content.md

   - file
 ---

-# Share File With User
+# Share Content With User

-To share a file with a user, create a collaboration using the user ID or email address, the ID of the file, and the role or permissions level the user should have when accessing the file.
-The collaboration roles are `editor`, `viewer`, `previewer`, `uploader`, `previewer uploader`, `viewer uploader`, `co-owner`, or `owner`.
+To share content with a user, create a collaboration using the user ID or email address, the ID of the content, and the role or permissions level the user should have when accessing the content.
+The collaboration roles
+are `editor`,`viewer`, `previewer`, `uploader`, `previewer uploader`,
+`viewer uploader`,`co-owner`,
+or `owner`.
 For a full description of each role, please refer to our [support documentation].

 <Samples id='post_collaborations' />